ballerina-platform/ballerina-lang/stdlib/database/sql/src/main/ballerina/src/sql/Module.md

     string name;
 };

 // Select the data from the database table.
-Query Parameters are passed directly.
+The query parameters are passed directly.
-// Similar to `execute` examples, parameters can be passed as sub types of
+// Similar to the `execute` examples, parameters can be passed as sub types of
 // `sql:TypedValue`s as well.
 int id = 10;
 int age = 12;